bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 5 Well, I mean, that's the obvious solution.
 No one has anything better, and that certainly works very well.
 Obviously works.

-Speaker 8: Were the 10 round trips, [Redacted]?
+Speaker 8: Were the 10 round trips, [redacted]?
 Sorry, is that what they said to you?

 Speaker 5: No, there's no 10 round trips.
 You just have 10 of the revocation hash tree things.

-Speaker 2: I think [Redacted] means in the wild if you actually had 10 signers, but I guess you would have some decomposition amongst the signers who has what value or something like that?
+Speaker 2: I think [redacted] means in the wild if you actually had 10 signers, but I guess you would have some decomposition amongst the signers who has what value or something like that?

 Speaker 5: Ohh, you wouldn't need 10 individual round trips.
 You would need 10 round trips, but they all run in parallel.
 Or however many signers you have, of course.